-When looking at the individual school performance levels, (see chart below) there is a larger disparity between KIA and resident schools among achievement in ELA and Math.
-Resident schools are performing at a significantly lower level in ELA with a range of 10%-52% lower and in math a range of 29% - 66% lower than KIA.
+When looking collectively at neighborhood schools, see chart below, we see large disparities among achievement in ELA and math between KVP and neighborhood schools.
+Neighborhood schools are performing at a significantly lower level in ELA with a range of 15% - 42% lower and in math a range of 32% to 54% lower than KVP.
+These figures can be found in the charts below.